 “Typically we find that three-bedrooms sell for a higher value variance than a two-bedroom dwelling.
 You want to compare apples to apples if possible,” Kellogg says.
 However, homes in a 55-plus community may be different, she adds.
 There, homes with two bedrooms may have a higher value than a three-bedroom property, which is considered too big.

-Planes, trains and automobiles are always zooming past your house.
 There are a lot of things you can control when it comes to ensuring at least a certain value in your home, but some are outside your reach – and outside your property lines.

-Christensen says while a lake or pond can add value to a home, property backing up to a busy road, airport or power line is typically less desirable.
+Christensen says that while a lake or pond can add value to a home, property backing up to a busy road, airport or power line is typically less desirable.
 “If you have a highway or a railroad, that’s not conducive to a good sales price.
 But that’s the exterior stuff you can’t do anything about,” she says.

-You upgraded too much.
 Updates and added amenities can be a great way to increase the value of your home, but don’t expect to get back what you paid for those changes when you sell the home.

-But spending $100,000 on improvements doesn’t mean you’ll sell your house for $100,000 more – and especially not in a subdivision where homes sell for $150,000 to $200,000.
+But spending $100,000 on improvements doesn’t mean you’ll sell your house for an additional $100,000 – especially not in a subdivision where homes sell for $150,000 to $200,000.
 “They’re not going to get that back because the area does not support that,” Christensen says.